wl-net/dataview/README.md

 Your own Application?
 ----

 Currently if you want to deploy your own code on top of dataview you'll want to create a new django app (using python manage.py startapp within the main dataview project).
-For the moment, you will have to edit dataview/urls.py, dataview/static and so on to make your application work.
+To allow requests to route to your application, place your application name in DATAVIEW_APPS in settings.py.
+The handling of static files is currently left to the decision of the app creator.